Macck209/Fishing101/README.md

         Latest changes
     </summary>

-- 4 new fish types
+- Polish translation
-- changed 5 textures
+- item group (+ creative inventory tab) on client-side of the mod
-- crab claw!
+- minor balance changes

-Plans for next update: fix lang files, Polish translation, add Crab Claw rework.
+Plans for the future: Crab Claw rework, more translations and more.
 </details>

 #####